-Your blood offers many clues about your heart health.
+Your blood may offer many clues about your heart health.
 For example, high levels of "bad" cholesterol in your blood can be a sign that you're at increased risk of having a heart attack.
-And other substances in your blood can help your doctor determine if you have heart failure or are at risk of developing fatty deposits (plaques) in your arteries (atherosclerosis).
+And other substances in your blood can help your health care provider determine if you have heart failure or are at risk of developing fatty deposits (plaques) in your arteries (atherosclerosis).

-It's important to remember that one blood test alone doesn't determine your risk of heart disease.
+It's important to remember that one blood test alone doesn't determine the risk of heart disease.
 The most important risk factors for heart disease are smoking, high blood pressure, high cholesterol and diabetes.

-Here's a look at some of the blood tests doctors use to diagnose and manage heart disease.
+Here's a look at some of the blood tests used to diagnose and manage heart disease.

-A cholesterol test, also called a lipid panel or lipid profile, measures the fats in your blood.
-The measurements can show your risk of having a heart attack or other heart disease.
+A cholesterol test, also called a lipid panel or lipid profile, measures the fats in the blood.
+The measurements can help determine the risk of having a heart attack or other heart disease.
 The test typically includes measurements of:

 Total cholesterol.
-This is the amount of your blood's cholesterol content.
-A high level can increase your risk of heart disease.
+This is the amount of the blood's cholesterol content.
+A high level can increase the risk of heart disease.

-Ideally, your total cholesterol should be below 200 milligrams per deciliter (mg/dL) or 5.2 millimoles per liter (mmol/L).
+Ideally, the total cholesterol level should be below 200 milligrams per deciliter (mg/dL) or 5.2 millimoles per liter (mmol/L).

 Low-density lipoprotein (LDL) cholesterol.
 This is sometimes called the "bad" cholesterol.
-Too much LDL cholesterol in your blood causes plaque to buildup in your arteries, which reduces blood flow.
+Too much LDL cholesterol in the blood causes plaque to buildup in the arteries, which reduces blood flow.
 These plaque deposits sometimes rupture and lead to major heart and blood vessel problems.

 Triglycerides.
 Triglycerides are another type of fat in the blood.
 High triglyceride levels usually mean you regularly eat more calories than you burn.
-High levels can increase your risk of heart disease.
+High levels can increase the risk of heart disease.